Get Help Today(855) 593-1695

 Alcohol, Pregnancy, And Fetal Alcohol Syndrome

 When a pregnant woman drinks, she introduces alcohol to her bloodstream.
 The alcohol quickly travels throughout her body.
 It reaches the uterus, circulates to the umbilical cord, and eventually reaches the baby.
-Once the alcohol passes through the placenta, a fetus’ risks of congenital disabilities skyrocket.
+Once the alcohol passes through the placenta, a fetus’s risk for congenital disabilities skyrocket.

 Fetal alcohol syndrome can result in a range of physical, mental, behavioral, and learning difficulties like: